Hi! I'm Tom. I build complex machine reading systems.

 Expected Statistic Regularization

-Accepted to TACL (currently preprint), I proposed an approach for improving cross-lingual syntax parsers in low resource languages by regularizing many simple aspects of their behaviors on target languages with differentiable descriptive statistics.
+Published in TACL 2023, I proposed an approach for improving cross-lingual syntax parsers in low resource languages by regularizing many simple aspects of their behaviors on target languages with differentiable descriptive statistics.
 Called Expected Statistic Regularization, this general method uses things like marginal statistics, entropies, and other low-order descriptive statistics to keep the model from making erratic and implausible errors on new, out-of-domain languages, a very common error mode for pretraining+transfer learning approaches.
 It yields impressive results and I'm excited to try it out on other structured inference problems.

 Partially Supervised NER